Riley Greene Player Props: Tigers vs. Padres

 Riley Greene At The Plate

-- Greene is hitting .300 with 10 doubles, three triples, seven home runs and 25 walks.
+- Greene has 10 doubles, three triples, seven home runs and 25 walks while batting .299.

+- Greene enters this game on a four-game hitting streak.
+During his last games, he's hitting .353 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.